tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloInner message) and then encrypts this message using the ECH public key.
-It then constructs a new ClientHello (ClientHelloOuter) with innocuous values for sensitive extensions, e.g., SNI, ALPN, etc., and with the encrypted ClientHelloInner in an "encrypted_client_hello" extension, which this document defines ({{encrypted-client-hello}}).
+It then constructs a new ClientHello (ClientHelloOuter) with innocuous values for sensitive extensions, e.g., SNI, ALPN, etc., and with the encrypted ClientHelloInner in an "ech" extension, which this document defines ({{encrypted-client-hello}}).
 Finally, it sends ClientHelloOuter to the server.

 Upon receiving the ClientHelloOuter, the client-facing server takes one of the following actions:

-1. If it does not support ECH, it ignores the "encrypted_client_hello" extension and proceeds with the handshake as usual, per {{RFC8446}}, Section 4.1.2.
+1. If it does not support ECH, it ignores the "ech" extension and proceeds with the handshake as usual, per {{RFC8446}}, Section 4.1.2.
 1. If it supports ECH but cannot decrypt it, then it ignores the extension and proceeds with the handshake as usual.
 This is referred to as "ECH rejection".